Purchasing a property?

 Buying, leasing or licensing Crown Land

-Crown Land Services (CLS) facilitates the appropriate management, use and development of Crown Land, including the licensing, leasing and sale of Crown properties.
-Most land management functions undertaken by CLS are governed by the
+PWS' Property Services (PS) facilitates the appropriate management, use and development of Crown Land, including the licensing, leasing and sale of Crown properties.
+Most land management functions undertaken by PS are governed by the

 Crown Lands Act 1976 and the